Neal Horsley

+Early life and education

+Horsley spent time in prison as a young man for marijuana distribution.
+Later he received a masters degree (in 1985) from Westminster Theological Seminary in Philadelphia, Pennsylvania.

 The "Nuremberg Files"

 The Nuremberg Files is a website that displays the names and locations of various doctors who perform abortions throughout the United States.
 They came under fire as controversial because they provided photos, addresses, and other personal data of abortion providers.
 They also updated the listings of those doctors who had been killed or injured by anti-abortion activists, suggesting approval for such anti-abortion violence.
-The name is a reference to the Nuremberg Trials, where Nazi German leadership were sentenced to death for their involvement in the Holocaust and other Nazi war crimes.
+The name is a reference to the Nuremberg Trials that took place shortly after World War II, where members of Nazi German leadership were sentenced to death and lengthy prison terms for their involvement in the Holocaust and other Nazi war crimes.

 While the original site was shut down in 2002, it has reappeared more than once on other ISPs.
 Horsley was forced to change his Internet service provider numerous times due to the site's content, and his website has been hacked on several occasions.

 It has been stated that information from the Nuremberg Files site was used by James Charles Kopp to track down and kill Buffalo doctor Barnett Slepian in 1998.
 Kopp fled the country (becoming a fugitive in Canada) but allegedly maintained contact with Horsley while on the run.
 Kopp was later arrested in France and extradited to New York, where he is serving a life sentence.

 After Slepian's murder, Planned Parenthood's president Gloria Feldt denounced Horsley's website at a press conference.
 The publicity generated hundreds of thousands of hits (Horsley claimed 400,000).
 Horsley was named as a co-conspirator in a successful civil suit, Planned Parenthood v.
 American Coalition of Life Activists, filed by Planned Parenthood over the information compiled by him and "Unwanted Posters" of doctors, which was judged by the court to constitute a threat of violence, even without an explicit call to violence.
 The U.S. Supreme Court has twice refused to hear the case, upholding the ruling, but asking that the punitive damages be reconsidered.
 Punitive damages were reduced from $108 million to $4.7 million.
 The ruling also provides for $11 million in treble damages and $526,000 in compensatory damages.

 As part of the judgment, Horsley was to take down the "Nuremberg Files" section of his website.
 The verdict was later overturned on appeal, and the files returned.
 The case was reheard en banc, and the court determined that the files constituted "true threats" that are not constitutionally protected.
 Karin Spaink ran a mirror of the site in the Netherlands for about a week after the district court decision.
 She later decided to take down the mirror website.